 It’s a misconception that when things start going well for you that suddenly all your problems must be solved.
 While that’s the case in some areas of my life – knowing what I want to do with my life, feeling satisfied with my work – it is definitely not the case for all.
 In fact, if anything it has made my problems bigger.

 One of the things that have really come to light in the process of setting up my blog and Love Her Wild is my absolute hatred of competition.
 I know why I don’t like competition – because I see it as a popularity contest (see insecurity number 1) and because I don’t think I’ll ever be able to succeed (see insecurity number 2).
-While in my pre-adventure I avoided competition like a bullet it is impossible to ignore now because I’m putting myself in a market directly up against others.
+While in my pre-adventure life I avoided competition like a bullet but it is impossible to ignore now because I’m putting myself in a market that feels like it’s directly up against others.
 Be that other speakers for a slot at an event, other bloggers for a sponsorship deal or other adventure companies for bookings on expeditions.

 Giving too much of myself